 Whether or not a student has or will receive financial aid, federal regulations require USD to establish and implement a policy to measure if a student is making satisfactory academic progress toward a degree.
-Federal student aid funds include but are not limited to the Pell grant, Supplemental Educational Opportunity Grant (SEOG), TEACH grant, work-study, Perkins loan, Stafford loan (Subsidized and Unsubsidized), and PLUS loans.
+Federal student aid funds include but are not limited to the Pell grant, Supplemental Educational Opportunity Grant (SEOG), TEACH grant, work-study, Stafford loan (Subsidized and Unsubsidized), and PLUS loans.

 Other federal, state, and private agencies may require students to maintain satisfactory academic progress for their aid programs as well.
 The academic record of all students will be monitored to ensure compliance with the requirements specified below.
 Therefore, even the academic record of those who have not received federal student aid in the past may impact future eligibility.
 Satisfactory Academic Progress is measured once a year-at the end of the spring semester, or the last semester attended in that academic year.